-- Most obvious: here the cost element that is most out of line with the budget needs immediate attention - Easiest: a small saving that is quickly reaped with little effort cannot be ignored - > Worst first: sometimes a cost situation is so critical that it begs for immediate attention - Biggest impact: those cost items that will deliver the biggest long-term savings if reduced uThukela District Municipality received the unqualified audit opinion in 2015/2016 financial year.
-The uThukela District Municipality's strategic objective is to achieve clean audit in the 2016/2017 financial year.
-The uThukela district municipality was audited for 2015/2016 and the following summarize the 2015/2016 audit outcome:
+- Most obvious: here the cost element that is most out of line with the budget needs immediate attention - Easiest: a small saving that is quickly reaped with little effort cannot be ignored - ➤ Worst first: sometimes a cost situation is so critical that it begs for immediate attention - ➤ Biggest impact: those cost items that will deliver the biggest long-term savings if reduced uThukela District Municipality received the qualified audit opinion in 2016/2017 financial year.
+The uThukela District Municipality's strategic objective is to achieve clean audit in the 2018/2019 financial year.
+The uThukela district municipality was audited for 2016/2017 and the following summarize the 2016/2017 audit outcome:

-7.1.6 SUMMARY OF AG REPORTS AND RESPONSES
+6.1.6 SUMMARY OF AG REPORTS AND RESPONSES

-Summary of 2015/2016 audit outcome
+Summary of 2016/2017 audit outcome

-The Auditor General Findings on uThukela District Municipality's 2015/2016 Audit Report can be summarized as follows
+The Auditor General Findings on uThukela District Municipality's 2016/2017 Audit Report can be summarized as follows